ppy/osu-wiki/news/2020-19-11-mappers-report-september-october.md

 ### NAT Additions

-A star, shining brighter than the sun has ascended from the Beatmap Nominators and is shining now in a scary red color on the osu! sky, [hypercyte](https://osu.ppy.sh/users/9155377) is the newest addition to the Nomination Assessment Team!
+A star shining brighter than the sun has ascended from the Beatmap Nominators and is shining now in a scary red color in the osu! sky. [hypercyte](https://osu.ppy.sh/users/9155377) is the newest addition to the Nomination Assessment Team!
 After two years of work in the Beatmap Nominators, he will now support the osu!
-NAT with the evaluation of applications and Beatmap Nominators, to ensure a constant flow of new additions to the BNG.
+NAT with the evaluation of applications and Beatmap Nominators to ensure a constant flow of new additions to the BNG.

 So once more: Welcome hypercyte!

 ### Beatmap Nominator Expectations

-As of October 2nd, some set of expectations were outlined for Beatmap Nominators, and is to be treated as an extension to the BN rules.
+As of October 2nd, a set of expectations was outlined for Beatmap Nominators, and is to be treated as an extension to the BN rules.
 These expectations cover a variety of points to help keep the ever-growing group of Beatmap Nominators at a good standard!

 The expectations can be found [here](/wiki/People/The_Team/Beatmap_Nominators/Expectations).